-Cancer Quality at NYU Winthrop Hospital Cancer Center
+Cancer Quality at NYU Winthrop Hospital Center for Cancer Care

 Cancer Prevention and Screening Programs 2016

 Each calendar year, NYU Winthrop Hospital's Cancer Committee organizes and offers cancer prevention and screening programs designed to reduce the incidence of specific cancer types and they are targeted to meet the prevention needs of the community.
 Each prevention program is consistent with evidence-based national guidelines for cancer prevention.
 Head and Neck Cancers, Human Papilloma Virus Prevention and Skin Cancer Screening were a few of the programs that the Cancer Committee held in 2016.

 HPV Prevention and Vaccination

 In collaboration with Hempstead Pediatric, Winthrop Pediatrics and Village Pediatrics, the Cancer Committee offered Human Papilloma Virus (HPV) series vaccines designed to decrease the number of patients with Human Papilloma Virus (HPV).
 Research has shown that HPV can lead to various types of cancer.
 The cancer prevention initiative was targeted to meet the screening needs of the community.

 Patients between the ages of 10 to 21 years of age from Hempstead Pediatrics, Winthrop Pediatrics and Village Pediatrics were treated between 12/1/2015 and 11/30/2016.

 82% total boy and girls of all eligible patients seen between 12/1/2015 - 11/30/2016.

 - 382 out of 467 girls received the vaccine (81%)

 - 395 out of 472 boys received the vaccine (83%)